Don't Reach for the Stars: Rethinking Topology for Resilient Federated Learning: Methodology

-To assess the sensitivity $\Delta_h$ of the models used in this work, we added an ablation study to the supplementary material that investigates how the prediction error changes with the level of corruption $\kappa$.
+To assess the sensitivity to corruption of the models used in this work, we added an ablation study to the supplementary material that investigates how the prediction error changes with the level of corruption.